rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

 Look at the pod the deployment created, and see that it is running.
 <img src="images/deployment-pod.png">

 The last thing we will look at is the Route that was created for our application.
 In the quarkus properties file, we specified that the application should be exposed to the Internet.
 When you create a Route, you have the option to specify a hostname.
 To start with, we will just use the default domain that comes with ARO.
-In next section, we will expose the same appplication to a custom domain leverage Azure Front Door.
+In next section, we will expose the same appplication to a custom domain leveraging Azure Front Door.

 You can read more about Routes [here](https://docs.openshift.com/container-platform/4.11/networking/routes/route-configuration.html)